What is a Paragraph

 The comparison/contrast support shows your central argument by demonstrating how your subjects are similar or unlike.
 We can use a list with two columns, one for each subject, and corresponding points of comparison or contrast to discover support.

-Organization in Comparison and Contrast Types of Paragraphs
+Organization in Comparison and Contrast

 There are two methods to structure a comparison/contrast: A point-by-point structure starts with one comparison or contrast between the subjects and proceeds on to the next.
-A whole-to-whole arrangement shows all of the comparison or contrast elements for one subject before moving on to the next.
+And, whole-to-whole arrangement shows all of the comparison or contrast elements for one subject before moving on to the next.

-8. Cause and Effect Types of Paragraphs
+8. Cause and Effect Paragraph

 Four Basics of Good Cause and Effect